datascienceclubUVU/UVU-2022-2023/Projects Hub/Fall 2022 Club Project/Overview.md

 8. Create API to Allow Users to Use the App.
 9. Train Our Model Using the Training Dataset.
 10. Test and Validate Our Model Using the Testing Dataset.
-11. Create Event Streaming Pipeline.
+11. Create an Event Streaming Pipeline to Gather User Engagement Data.
-12. Gather Event Data.
-13. Create ETL Pipeline to Get the Event Data, Transform it to a Useful Format, and Load into the Reporting Dashboard (see next step).
+12. Create ETL Pipeline to Get the Event Data, Transform it to a Useful Format, and Load into the Reporting Dashboard (see Step 15).
-14. Create Reporting Dashboard to Visualize Our App's Engagement Metrics.
-15. Create API to Connect the Event Streaming Pipeline to Our Reporting Dashboard.
+13. Create API to Connect the Event Streaming Pipeline to Our Reporting Dashboard.
+15. Create Reporting Dashboard to Visualize Our App's Engagement Metrics.
 ### Tools
 #### In order to complete the steps as listed above, we will be using the following tools:
     * APIs